dclelland/Gong/README.md

 ### Todo

 - Test out all the functions
-- Better setup for MIDIClient.Notification and MIDIPacket (MIDIMessage...?
-MIDIEvent.timestamp, message feels right, with extensions to MIDIPacket and MIDIPacketList, not sure about MIDINotification)
+- Better setup for MIDIClient.Notification

 Then: